mjnagel/k3d-irsa/WALKTHROUGH.md

 EOF
 ```

-Now let's validate we can pull the demo file from our bucket:
+Wait until the pod is running, then validate we can pull the demo file from our bucket:
 ```console
 kubectl exec -it aws-cli-pod -- env FILE=s3://$S3_BUCKET/demo.txt bash